 The Coffeehouse Portfolio takes the traditional 60/40 stocks/bonds portfolio and puts a barbell on stocks and tilts Value.
-I can get behind both of those ideas.
+I like both of those ideas, and I do it in my own portfolio.
 Unlike the All Weather Portfolio and the Golden Butterfly Portfolio, the Coffeehouse Portfolio steers clear of gold.
 I can get behind that idea too.
 Also unlike those 2, the Coffeehouse Portfolio is not really meant to minimize volatility and drawdowns.
 Rather, it uses the established Size and Value factor premia to overweight small-cap stocks and Value stocks, and overweights REITs for a potential diversification benefit.

 The primary criticism is that this portfolio under-represents international stocks.
-The global stock market is roughly 50% ex-US.
-The Coffeehouse Portfolio inherently has what’s called home country bias, only allocating 10% to international stocks.
+About half of the global stock market is outside the U.S. The Coffeehouse Portfolio inherently has what’s called home country bias, only allocating 10% to international stocks.

 The prescribed Coffeehouse Portfolio doesn’t actually even specify the type of bonds to use for the 40% slice.
 The natural inclinations would be Total Bond Market, Total Treasury Bond Market, or Intermediate Treasury Bonds, all of which should behave pretty similarly.
 You could incorporate international bonds here if you want, utilizing BNDW (Vanguard’s total world bond market ETF).
 For the sake of simplicity in this post, since most investors seem to actually prefer home country bias, I’m going to use GOVT, an ETF from iShares that tracks the ICE U.S. Treasury Core Bond Index, i.e. a total treasury bond market fund.
 It’s weighted average maturity is 8.5 years, so it behaves much like an intermediate treasury bond fund.
 Other sensible choices for that 40% slice would be: